rutvik110/Flutter-Firebase-Features-Templates/README.md

 ## Roadmap

 * Adding More Auth Providers
-* Firebase Notifications Integration And Handling
+* Upload And Download of files across various platforms
-* Firebase Dynamic Links Integration And Handling
+*

 ## Note
 Features not yet tested with ios devices.
 Don't have the mac currently to test them out.